 In 2001 our total revenues were \$64.2 million compared to \$52.7 million for 2000.
-We recorded net income of \$0.7 million for 2001, as compared to a \$49.6 million net loss for 2000, and we generated operating losses of
+We recorded net income of \$0.7 million for 2001, as compared to a \$49.6 million net loss for 2000, and we generated operating losses of \$6.0 million for 2001 compared to operating losses of \$35.4 million for 2000.
+In addition, after seven consecutive quarters of improvements in EBITDA, we achieved positive EBITDA in the second quarter of 2001.
+In addition, consolidated EBITDA improved by approximately \$17 million and operating losses were reduced by approximately

-\$6.0 million for 2001 compared to operating losses of \$35.4 million for 2000.
-In addition, after seven consecutive guarters of improvements in earnings before interest, taxes, depreciation, amortization, net foreign exchange gain/(loss), or EBITDA, we achieved positive EBITDA in the second quarter of 2001.
-In addition, consolidated EBITDA improved by approximately \$17 million and operating results improved by approximately \$19 million compared to 2000 after the exclusion of non-recurring items of approximately \$10.8 million.
-This \$10.8 million consists primarily of asset write-downs of approximately \$12 million in 2000 relating to goodwill and other intangible assets associated with past acquisitions, and a non-recurring gain of approximately \$1.2 million in 2000 relating to a change in Hungarian law that eliminated a major portion of our liability to the Hungarian government for import taxes on ATM hardware.
-EBITDA is not a U.S. GAAP measure and should not be considered as an indicator of our operating performance or as an alternative to U.S. GAAP measures of net income/(loss) or to cash flow from operations under U.S. GAAP as a measure of liquidity.
+\$19 million compared to 2000 after the exclusion of non-recurring items of approximately \$10.8 million.
+This \$10.8 million consists primarily of an \$11.2 million write-down in 2000 related to goodwill and other identifiable intangible assets associated with the acquisition of Arkansas Systems, an \$0.8 million write-down related to ATM hardware inventory previously acquired, and a non-recurring gain of approximately \$1.2 million in 2000 relating to a change in Hungarian law that eliminated a major portion of our liability to the Hungarian government for import taxes on ATM hardware.

+EBITDA is computed by adding depreciation, amortization, asset write-downs, interest expense (net of interest income), net foreign exchange gain/(loss), minority interest, discontinued operations, taxes and extraordinary items to net income.
+We believe the EBITDA measure is useful in that it provides one measure of cash flows generated from our operating activities and is a frequently used measure of business performance.
+Nonetheless, EBITDA is provided solely to enhance understanding of our operating performance.
+It is not a U.S. GAAP measure and should not be considered by itself as an indicator of our operating performance, or as an alternative to U.S. GAAP measures of net income/(loss) or to cash flow from operations under U.S. GAAP as a measure of liquidity.
 Since all companies do not calculate EBITDA identically, the presentation of EBITDA may not be comparable to similarly titled measures of other companies.
 The terms excluded from EBITDA are significant components in understanding and assessing our financial performance.